If you are looking to add freshness and variety to your back workouts and give yourself a new challenge, give this landmine row exercise a try.

 - Focus on good, proper form before using heavy loads.
 Once you are comfortable with the movement, add weight and since it’s plate loadable, you can do so in smaller increments!

 - You should pay attention to the position of your shoulder blades.
-Shoulders should be actively retracted and lowered during the eccentric phase to prevent too much forward movement.
+During the eccentric phase, shoulders should be actively retracted and lowered to prevent too much forward movement.

-- Make sure your set-up is secure before each exercise, especially if you are using a corner wall set up.
-Sometimes the bar can move out of position when loading it.
+- Make sure your set-up is secure before each exercise, especially if you are using a corner wall.
+Sometimes, the bar can move out of position when loading it.

 - Like any other exercise performed in this position, constant effort must be made to prevent the back from rounding.